sofiakatzman/Cocktail-Finder/README.md

 3/16/23
 - added dom clearout at new form submission
 - added "try again error" that clears out after every new form submission
+- finalize "like" feature - wrote code but not yet working with fetch patch **

+3/17/23
+- implemented remainder of database = 20 different recipies now loaded!!
+- tweaked style attributes ; happy with over aesthetic

 PENDING GOALS:
-- finalize "like" feature - wrote code but not yet working with fetch patch **
 - add one more event listener -- either no added sugar or non pure css hover (change css class event listener)
-- implement remainder of database - 10 / 20 currently
-- create style attributes to display content nicely